-Janet Jackson Posts Exquisite Photo With Janelle Monae and Lil’ Kim
+Janet Jackson Posts Exquisite Photo With Janelle Monae And Lil’ Kim

 Janelle has released three studio albums — The ArchAndroid, The Electric Lady, and Dirty Computer.
 She has collaborated with the likes of Pharrell Williams, Miguel, fun., Erykah Badu, and Big Boi, to name a few.
 Monáe has been nominated for a total of eight Grammy Awards.
 Her third studio album, Dirty Computer, was nominated for Album of the Year.

-The Inqusitr recently reported that Lil’ Kim will be returning with her first studio album in 14 years next month.
+The Inquisitr recently reported that Lil’ Kim will be returning with her first studio album in 14 years next month.
 The album will be titled Nine.